International Journal of Applied Dental Sciences

 How to cite this article:

-Savitri D, Shibani Shetty, Jayalakshmi KB, Sharath Chandra SM, Arul Selvan, Sivaji K, Rajisha KR and Nalini Desai.
+Savitri D, Shibani Shetty, Jayalakshmi KB, Sharath Chandra SM, Arul Selvan, Sivaji K, Rajisha KR, Nalini Desai.
 Anti-bacterial efficacy of the elements of amalgam restoration- An in vitro study.
-International Journal of Applied Dental Sciences.
-2016; 2(4): 30-33.
+Int J Appl Dent Sci 2016;2(4):30-33.